Scripture readings: Book of the Prophet Amos 6:1, 4-7; First Letter of Saint Paul to Timothy 6:11-16; Gospel According to Saint Luke 16:19-31

 Despite what many people think or conclude, the life of the follower of Christ is essentially to be joyful and dynamic.
 The process may not always be easy, but even in suffering, Jesus teaches, one can grow in joyful love.
 Furthermore and wonderfully, the growth need have no end.
 Said another way, our life in Christ, difficult as it may be at times or often, will eventually result in personal transformation.

-We may think at times that spiritual and emotional fulfillment only comes in the next world, in heaven, but Jesus does not limit his promises to the afterlife alone.
+We may think at times that spiritual and emotional fulfillment only comes in the next world, in heaven.
+But Jesus is not limiting his promises to the afterlife alone.
 Rather, our daily turning to God in whatever our vocation may be, should produce results here and now as well as in the life to come.